Erreur32/nginx-proxy-manager-Bash-API/README.md

 _by Erreur32_

-🛠️  This script allows you to manage Nginx Proxy Manager via the API.
+🛠️  This BASH script allows you to manage Nginx Proxy Manager via the API.

 🔑  it generates and manages the TOKENS automatically and check validity !! no more worries about that ;)